 After the game, Posey claimed that he had received verbal permission to sign the players from Monarchs co-owner Tom Baird in a meeting in New York, but the details of that meeting were never publicized and the Monarchs other owner, J.L.
 Wilkinson, denied knowledge of any such agreement.
 Monarchs secretary and business manager William "Dizzy" Dismukes stated "We didn't play the Homestead Grays.
 We lost to the National League All-Stars."

-The Kansas City Kansan reported the next day that the Monarchs were threatening to cancel the remainder of the series.
+The Kansas City Kansan reported the next day that the Monarchs had threatened to cancel the remainder of the series.
 However, a committee composed of officers from both leagues and both teams met that afternoon and upheld the Monarchs' protest, and the game was disallowed, leaving the Monarchs still ahead in the series, 3-0.
 The Grays also agreed to not use the extra players for the remainder of the series as well.